 Inventor/Developer: Baron Karl von Drais

 The Laufmaschine (Draisienne in French), aka the "Running Machine" or "Hobby Horse", was invented by Baron Karl Von Drais - a German inventor.
-Although it might be unrecognizable as a bicycle when compared to modern examples, it did consist of a frame with two wheels.
+Although it might be unrecognizable today as a bicycle next to modern examples, it did consist of a frame with two wheels.

-The "Running Machine" was propelled by the operator effectively walking whilst seated.
+The "Running Machine" was propelled by the operator, who was effectively walking whilst seated.
 This allowed for a sort of 'gliding' walking or running experience.

 The front wheel assembly also had a handlebar that was hinged to allow for a small amount of steering.
 Several manufacturers in France and England made their own versions during its brief popularity in the summer of 1819.